Nexfinity/CakeyBot-Wiki/en/feature/streaks.md

 Enabling this feature will have Cakey Bot automatically remove any old Role Rewards when a user earns a new streak.

 # Role Rewards
 You can set up to 10 different role rewards (Or up to 20 with a premium susbcription).
 As users increase their streak they will receive these roles once they meet the streak requirement.
-You can also use the "Remove Roles on Streak Increase" setting to have old role rewards removed when users are assigned a new role.
+Each role reward's streak-day requirement must be between **1 and 1,000** days.
+You can also use the "Remove Old Roles on New Streak" setting to have old role rewards removed when users are assigned a new role.
 By default, users will keep ALL of their role rewards.

 > Note: In order to prevent abuse, Cakey Bot will prevent selecting roles that contain `Administrator`, `Manage Server` or `Manage Roles` permissions.
 In addition, if these roles gain this permission after being set, the bot will no longer assign them.
 {.is-danger}